xnuinside/simple-ddl-parser/README.md

 ### Extract additional information from HQL (& other dialects)

 In some dialects like HQL there is a lot of additional information about table like, fore example, is it external table, STORED AS, location & etc. This propertie will be always empty in 'classic' SQL DB like PostgreSQL or MySQL and this is the reason, why by default this information are 'hidden'.

-To get this 'hql' specific details about table in output please use 'output_mode' argument in run() method.
+Also some fields hidden in HQL, because they are simple not exists in HIVE, for example 'deferrable_initially' To get this 'hql' specific details about table in output please use 'output_mode' argument in run() method.

 example: